 Regardless of their shape or style, windows that are near your ceiling can be difficult to treat.
 Usually, the window tops are out of arm’s reach, and breaking out a stepladder every day can be a hassle.
 So Detroit homeowners with high ceiling windows should go with a window treatment that can either stay in a fixed position, or operate remotely.
 It wouldn’t hurt if that window treatment was also able to effectively block light from pouring in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open and close with the quick push of a button, without any hassle.
 Alternatively, with plantation shutters many homeowners opt to tilt the louvers to a single perfect position, and rarely if ever adjust the louvers afterward.
 Both choices tackle the biggest challenge of high ceiling windows!

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
-Drapes, shades, and blinds hide the unique shape and any long window treatment may cover the separation between the eyebrow window and the rectangular window under it.
+Drapes, shades, and blinds mask the unique shape and any long window treatment may cover the separation between the eyebrow window and the rectangular window under it.
 Because shutters can be custom-made to seamlessly fit in the frame of your window, they’re easily the best option for this window type.